 Creating a code on Supercode is easy and takes seconds.
 Choose the type, the link or the content to include and click on save when you are ready.

 Design the QR code to make it stand out so people want to scan.

 Add customizable categories for new folders in the Supercode dashboard.
 Or, add your new QR code to a preexisting folder, both of which you can share with your marketing and management teams.

 Scan the code by directing your phone camera on it and check if all the content displayed is correct.
 To make changes, simply go back to the dashboard and edit the code.

-Print the code on newspaper and magazine pages to attract the readers' eye.
+Print the QR code on newspaper and magazine pages to attract the readers' eye.

-Track every code scanned in the Supercode dashboard for analytics, to see the results of your campaign.
+Track QR codes in the Supercode dashboard for analytics, to see the results of your campaign.

 Target ran a campaign in Lucky magazine with a $5,000 shopping spree for the winner.
 Consumers could scan the QR code and enter the contest straight from their mobile phones.

 The Daily Monitor placed QR codes in their newspapers to get readers to scan in order for engagement.
 When readers scan the QR code, they can leave comments and respond by mobile phone whereas they cannot interact with each other by newspaper alone.